Happy New Year! Today I’m sharing a tried and trusted favorite New Year’s Day recipe: Black-Eyed Pea and Sausage Stew.

 By the time the new year rolls around, I’m so tired from all of the festivities that the last thing I want to do is spend a load of time in the kitchen on New Year’s Day.
 Serve this with cornbread and you’re done in a flash.
 And everything’s prepared in ONE POT for easy cleanup!

 Wishing you a happy, healthy and prosperous New Year! 🙂

 Originally published December 30, 2012 and updated December 29, 2017.Print

 - 1 cup chopped yellow onion

-- Add remaining ingredients & stir well to combine.
+- Add remaining ingredients (except parsley) and stir well to combine.
+Season with salt and pepper.
 Bring to a boil over medium high heat.
-Reduce heat to low.
-Cover & simmer for 15 minutes.
+Reduce heat to maintain a gentle simmer.
+Cover and simmer for 15 minutes.

 - Garnish with fresh chopped parsley, if desired.